-Ash Sakula’s usual attention to colour and finish is in evidence and creates an ambience, well attuned to the spirit of Chapter, that succeeds in being both reassuring and exciting.
+We paid careful attention to colour and finish, aiming to create an ambience well attuned to the spirit of Chapter by being both reassuring and exciting.

 Original Edwardian glazed tilework, previously concealed, has been exposed and supersize lettering, vintage wallpapers and elements of strong colour have been deployed to good effect.

 The palette of architectural textures - brickwork, timber lathes, whitewashed stonework and two-colour tarmac - makes the space feel grounded and robust.

 Rear entrance to the new concourse.
 Behind there is a small open air courtyard with a covered area for wet weather.

 The box office and entrance foyer, looking through to the café concourse beyond.

 A section of the 34 metre bar, the longest in Wales.

 Opening the renovated building, First Minister Rhodri Morgan said: “The new Chapter looks stunning...
 If there's a better arts centre anywhere in Europe, I want to see it.”